Acceptable Use Policy

 2. Abusive messages are prohibited.

 3. Harassment is prohibited.
-Harassment is conduct which is sufficiently severe, persistent, or pervasive that it adversely affects, or has the purpose or logical consequence of interfering with a user’s educational program, or creates an intimidating, hostile, or offensive environment.
+Harassment is conduct that is sufficiently severe, persistent, or pervasive that it adversely affects or has the purpose or logical consequence of interfering with a user’s educational program or creates an intimidating, hostile, or offensive environment.
 Behavior that continues after an individual is informed of its offensiveness may constitute evidence of an intent to harass.
 If told by a person to stop sending messages, the sender must stop.

 H. Liability

-1. The Clark County School District does not warrant the functions or services performed by the District’s computer network resources.
+1. The District does not warrant the functions or services performed by the District’s computer network resources.
 Resources are provided on an “as is, as available” basis.

-3. Any software available from the District’s network resources is not guaranteed as to suitability, legality, or performance by the Clark County School District.
+3. Any software available from the District’s network resources is not guaranteed as to suitability, legality, or performance by the District.

-4. Staff, students, and community members agree to indemnify and hold harmless the Clark County School District for any liability arising out of any violation of this AUP.
+4. Staff, students, and community members agree to indemnify and hold harmless the District for any liability arising out of any violation of this AUP.

 I. Electronic Mail and Real-Time Conferencing

-1. It is not the intention of the system administrators to inspect or disclose the contents of electronic mail or computer files sent by one user to another, without consent from either party, unless required to do so by the Clark County School District, local, state, or federal officials.
-Electronic mail is not private.
-As with written communication, users should recognize there is no expectation of privacy for electronic mail.
+1. It is not the intention of the system administrators to inspect or disclose the contents of electronic mail (email) or computer files sent by one user to another without consent from either party unless required to do so by the District, local, state, or federal officials.
+Email is not private.
+As with written communication, users should recognize there is no expectation of privacy for email.

-3. Users must not use taglines, quotes, quips, pictures, links, or other items that are not pertinent to essential contact information related to school district employment at the end of the e-mail message or in the e-mail signature block.
+2. Users must not use taglines, quotes, quips, pictures, links, or other items that are not pertinent to essential contact information related to school district employment at the end of the email message or in the email signature block.

-5. Students should not reveal personal information such as addresses, phone numbers, passwords, or financial information to others.
+4. Students should not reveal personal information such as addresses, phone numbers, passwords, or financial information to others.
 If student work is identified, only the first name, grade, and school should be listed.
-Private information may not be posted about another person
+Private information may not be posted about another person.

-6. A canceled account will not retain electronic mail.
+6. A canceled account will not retain email.

 7. The system administrators reserve the right to terminate access to the District’s computer network resources if this AUP is violated while using real-time chat features, including video conferencing.